Where does skunk spray come from?

 What is the best advice?

-If you can't purchase a commercial odor neutralizer, you can get temporary relief by using the homemade recipe above.
+If you cannot purchase a commercial odor neutralizer, you can get temporary relief by using the homemade recipe above.
 For permanent elimination of the smell on your dog, use a commercial odor neutralizer that is recommended by your veterinarian.
 Use a commercial product that is safe for use on your furnishings or other contaminated clothing.
 However, the best advice is to avoid contact between your dog and any resident skunks in your area, not only for the sake of your nose, but also to avoid any potential for exposure to rabies.